casper-7/A-B-testing-projects/Case3 Matched Pair Design Manually by using Excel.md

+## CASE3: Matched Pair Design Manually by using Excel

 `Background`: I have sales data for both control stores and treatment stores.
 And, the matched pairs of control and treatment stores.

 `Goal`: Calculate Lift and Significance Stage